Heart of Neolithic Orkney

 Once over the bridge look for a footpath on the righthand side, which runs parallel to the road, along the lochside.
 The field across the road on your left is where the extraordinary Ness of Brodgar excavations were carried out from 2004 until 2024.
 While the site is now covered over and closed, the post-excavation work is set to continue for decades to come.

 Shortly after passing the fine stone house on your left, the track emerges onto the road.
-Cross carefully and look for a grassy track heading straight ahead, towards the Loch of Stenness.
+Cross carefully and look for a grassy track heading straight ahead at right angles to the road towards the Loch of Stenness.
 In summer, this part of the route is lined with a profusion of wildflowers.

 Once you’ve explored the Ring look for the Comet Stone, a short stone which stands alone around 100m downhill to the east of the main circle.
 Follow the obvious grassy track past the Comet Stone to reach the public road (this last section can be a little muddy during spells of wet weather).
 Follow the grassy track on the righthand side of the road eastwards for around 500m.